jlevy/og-equity-compensation/README.md

 awards of stock, stock options, and RSUs.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
-An employee vests only while they work for the company.
+A person vests only while they work for the company.
-If an employee quits or is terminated immediately, they will get no equity, and if they stay for years, they’ll get most or all of it.
+If they quit or are terminated immediately, they will get no equity, and if they stay for years, they’ll get most or all of it.

 🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
 For example, full vesting may be immediate if a company is acquired.

-🄳 Vesting schedules can also have a **cliff** designating a length of time that the employee must work before they vest at all.
+🄳 Vesting schedules can also have a **cliff** designating a length of time that a person must work before they vest at all.

 - For example, if you’re an employee granted an equity award with a one-year cliff, and you only worked for the company for 11 months, you would not get anything, since you haven’t